 - drowsiness;

 - fainting;

 - respiratory arrest (breathing stops);

 - amnesia (loss of memories);

 - seizures;

-- irregular heartbeat, which can be life-threatening;

-- serotonin syndrome, which is a serious condition that can be life-threatening.
-See the Serious

-side effects and what to do about them table for more details.
+- irregular heartbeat, which can be life-threatening; - serotonin syndrome, which is a serious condition that can be life-threatening.
+See the Serious side effects and what to do about them table for more details.

-If you think you, or a person you are caring for, have taken too much ZYBAN, contact a healthcare professional, hospital emergency department, or regional poison control centre immediately, even if there are no symptoms.
+If you think you, or a person you are caring for, have taken too much ZYBAN, contact a healthcare professional, hospital emergency department, regional poison control centre or Health Canada's toll-free number, 1-844 POISON-X (1-844-764-7669) immediately, even if there are no signs or symptoms.